STUDY JAPANESE ONLINE WITH NATIVES HERE

 7 - Keigo - Formality

-Japanese is a polite and polite language.
-In addition to the standard spoken language, there are polite and polite ways to talk to certain types of people, known as Keigo
+Japanese is a polite and refined language.
+In addition to the standard spoken language, there are polite and respectful forms to speak with certain types of people, known as Keigo

 It is used to formally converse with people of different levels.
 It uses entirely different vocabulary, structures and grammatical expressions.
 It's like an intellectual Brazilian who speaks complicated words that we don't understand.